 1980s Rock Fashions

 Probably the most iconic era in fashion, the 80s was a time when people started investing in the latest trends.
 It budded well for big brands such as Nike and Reebok.
 It was all about being loud, bold, and extravagant!

 Men’s 80s rock star fashions were highly inspired by pop culture, which marked the dawn of affordable leather jackets.
 Not only men, but leather jackets for women were quite a rage in the 1980s.
 The images below depict nothing but the lavish lifestyle people were living.
 Women slaying in their short jackets and men embracing unisex clothing were huge signs of cultural changes.

 Fashion was all about experimenting with new looks back in the eighties.
 People were not bound to follow the normalcy which made the eighties an exemplary fashion era.

 1989 Women’s Fashions “Rock of Ages”

-In the late eighties, the rise of the ‘Rock of Ages” musical jukebox was not only a treat to music lovers but fashionistas too!
-The Broadway Musical featured an enormous amount of metal style clothing, making it one of the most extravagant events of history.
+In the late eighties, the rise of the ‘Rock of Ages” musical jukebox was not only a treat to music lovers but to fashionistas too!
+The Broadway Musical featured an enormous amount of metal-style clothing, making it one of the most extravagant events of history.
 The image below reflects the number of metal adornments attached to a leather jacket which became an important part of women’s fashion.
 As heavy as it is on the outer side, the lining of the leather jacket is its exact opposite.